 Grants are approved and made by the board and are recorded when approved and all conditions have been met.
+Based on materiality, grants payable beyond one year have not been discounted to the present value.

-The break out of grant expense for the years ended December 31, 2021 and 2020 is as follows:
+The break out of grant expense for the years ended December 31, 2022 and 2021 is as follows: